 Hence, if you are looking to build a successful career path in the field of management, it barely matters that which course you choose.
-All that matters is the institute that you go for, therefore think practically at the time of finalizing institute for your management course.
+All that matters is the institute that you go for, therefore think practically at the time of finalizing the institute for your management course.

-The difference between the MBA programme and PGDM programme is very well understood by now.
+The difference between the MBA programme and the PGDM programme is very well understood now.
 So, you can easily arrive at a decision keeping in mind your career objectives and also the offerings of these courses.

 Do make sure that you prepare yourself really well for the entrance examinations so that you can bag a seat in a reputed management institute.